SomeWeekendReading/someweekendreading.github.io/_posts/2022-07-12-most-infectious-disease.md

 I tried to explain this to the Weekend Publisher.
 But as you can see here, he's like my
 acquaintances: too busy napping to pay attention.

-His excuse is that he's a cat.
+His excuse is that he's just a cat.
 What's everybody else's excuse?

 ---